topcoder-platform/Topbot/docs/DeploymentGuideWithCustomDomain.md

 ## Create/Import SSL/TLS certificate
 Before setting up a custom domain name for an API, you must have an SSL/TLS certificate ready in AWS Certificate Manager.
 The following steps describe how to get this done. <br/>

+**If you have a public domain registered already in Route53 you can create a certificate for subdomain directly - for example, we have topcoder-dev.com registered so we are going to go ahead and create a subdomain certificqte for `topbot.topcoder-dev.com` and it works.
+One doesn't need to register a top level domain again if subdomain is okay.**

 To set up the certificate click on [Request a public certificate](https://console.aws.amazon.com/acm/home?region=us-east-1#/wizard/)

 ![Request Certificate](./images/request_certificate.png)